nathanpuls/mylinksaw/post/create.md

 # CREATE SEARCH PAGE

-Follow these steps to create your personalized search page:

 1. Sign up for an account at [github.com](https://github.com) (if you don’t already have one).
 2. Create a new repository.
 You can use this link: [https://github.com/new](https://github.com/new) (Repo must be on branch **"main"** NOT gh-pages).
 3. Name the repository **"mylinksaw"**.